 New Life For Old Dolls

 Most dolls were made to be loved and played with in their time.
-If antique porcelain and bisque dolls aren't your favorite, you might want to explore vintage Barbie dolls or collectible Kachina dolls.
+If antique porcelain and bisque dolls aren't your favorite, you might want to explore vintage Barbie dolls and their prices or collectible Kachina dolls.
 While you probably won't play with your antique doll today, show them some love collecting and displaying old dolls.